Kevin-Wettaka/group_63/README.md

-another readme message by memory
+README.md modified by Mohamed to practice merging